What is a non-profit body?

 How do I register?

-Every person liable to taxation under the provisions of the Income Tax Act or who becomes liable to register under the provisions of the Value Added Tax (VAT) Decree must complete a registration form within 21 days from the commencement of the taxable activity as specified in the legislation.
+Every person liable to taxation under the provisions of the Income Tax Act or who becomes liable to register under the provisions of the Value Added Tax (VAT) Act must complete a registration form within 21 days from the commencement of the taxable activity as specified in the legislation.

 For income tax purposes, employers must register within thirty (30) days of the commencement of any trade, business, profession or vocation.